Customer Service & Grievance Redressal Policy

 - Bank shall prominently display at Website/Mobile/branches/Banking outlets, the helpline numbers with other details of the branch employee (in case of branch) who can help attend the complaint (will also include the name and other details of the concerned Nodal Officer appointed under the Banking Ombudsman Scheme, 2006.)

 - Bank will display on their web-sites/mobile sites, the names and other details of the officials who can be contacted for redressal of complaints including the names of the Nodal Officers / Principal Nodal Officers.

 - Further, bank may also display on their web-sites/Mobile app, the names and other details of their CMD / CEO and also Line Functioning Heads for various operations to enable their customers to approach them in case of need, if necessary.

 - Bank will ensure to disclose the brief details regarding the number of complaints along with their financial results.
 This statement will include all the complaints received at the Head Office / Controlling Office level and the complaints received at the branch/Banking Point level.
 However, where the complaints are redressed within the next working day, bank will not include the same in the statement of complaints.

-- For Complaints not within prescribed TAT , the concerned Nodal Officer would take the same on highest priority for resolution.
+- For Complaints not redressed within one month, the concerned Nodal Officer would take the same on highest priority for resolution.
 Further, bank would ensure that the customer is made aware of his rights to approach the concerned Banking Ombudsman in case he is not satisfied with the bank’s response.